READING: REMEMBER FORGETTING

 Want to ace a high-stakes exam?
 Start early so the learning can be spread out over time and re-quiz yourself every few weeks to ensure that you know the material.
 In my house, we’ve started doing less homework on weeknights and more on the weekends for the simple reason that it spaces out learning.

 Today, Kornell is a professor at Williams College.
-He still often sees students quizzing themselves with a small stacks of cards—and shakes his head every that he sees it.
+He still often sees students quizzing themselves with a small stacks of cards—and shakes his head every time that he sees it.
 “Spacing doesn't require any more time.
 No extra resources.
 You don’t have to buy an iPad,” he told me.
 “It's kind of like a gift—you learn a lot more—and it’s free.”